-Jonker Fourie – Firefly the Travel Guy – is a travel promoter, storyteller, social media marketer and has been a full on tourism ambassador for Nelson Mandela Bay and the Eastern Cape for 25 years.
+Jonker Fourie – Firefly the Travel Guy – is a travel promoter, storyteller, social media marketer and has been a full on tourism ambassador for Nelson Mandela Bay and the Eastern Cape for 26 years.

 Tourism marketing and consulting

-Let us assist your establishment to position itself in the inside lane for an advantage over your competition.
-We’ll advise you on practical aspects to make your guests’ experience better and boost your staff’s customer service.
 A key aspect of our service is to expand your marketing reach through various channels.
 This includes optimum online and media exposure, connecting with tour operators and marketing associations, getting included in marketing workshops, media and educational trips, establishing relationships with like-minded establishments and creating packages to enhance your product’s offering.

 Social media and digital marketing

 Social media marketing is a powerful way for businesses of all sizes to create awareness around their product as well as to reach prospective and existing customers.
 Allow us to manage your social media pages, drive engagement and put your brand out there to be discovered.
-Let us create unique content, especially for you, and engage with your audience.
+Let us create unique content especially for you, and engage with your audience.
 We also offer photographic, graphic design, and content writing services to enhance the content on your social media, website, and blog.

 Destination and Product Promotion